danek8317/Thalamocortical/README.md

 Additional mylib library

-init.hoc
+* init.hoc
-         - initilizes all needed objects like conteners to save voltage, transmembrane currents e.c.t.
+  * initilizes all needed objects like conteners to save voltage, transmembrane currents e.c.t.

-         - close some or all of theions channels if passive_axon = 1,
+  * close some or all of theions channels if passive_axon = 1,
 passive_soma = 1, passive_dendrites = 1, passive passive_axon = 1 or
 set_zero_fast_na = 1

+* lib.hoc

-lib.hoc - contains set of funcions used in other files
+  * contains set of funcions used in other files

+params.hoc

-params.hoc - set of prameters used to save data, to apply additional stimulus, to close some/all of ion chanels
+  * set of prameters used to save data, to apply additional stimulus, to close some/all of ion chanels

 modules:
-	saving_data
+* saving_data

-		saving_data.hoc - contains definition of functions to get, interpolate (with a constance time step
+  * saving_data.hoc - contains definition of
-			-> "t_step" parameter in params.hoc - since
-			simulation are with a variable time step) and write the data
+functions to get, interpolate (with a constance time step -> "t_step" parameter in params.hoc - since simulation are with a variable time step) and write the data

+* additional_curr.dat

-		additional_curr.dat - specification of single currents
-			   which you want to write, number of lines depends on "n_currents" and
-			   "n_not_ionic_curr" in a "params.hoc"
+  * specification of single currents which you want to write, number of lines depends on "n_currents" and "n_not_ionic_curr" in a "params.hoc"

-			   1."n_not_ionic_curr" lines which contains
-			   name of not ionic current with sign
-			   {-1,0,1} which tells how the current
-			   confluence transmembrane current
+   1."n_not_ionic_curr" lines which contains name of not ionic current with sign {-1,0,1} which tells how the current confluence transmembrane current

-			   2."n_currents" lines with conditions when
-			   the current should be truck, e.g you can't truck Ca current if there are no Ca chanels in the segment
+   2."n_currents" lines with conditions when the current should be truck, e.g you can't truck Ca current if there are no Ca chanels in the segment

-                           3."n_currents" lines with definition of
-			   currents which you want to truck ss object is defined in saving_data.hoc contains
-			   not_ionic_sources defined at the top of the file
+   3."n_currents" lines with definition of currents which you want to truck ss objects is defined in saving_data.hoc contains not_ionic_sources defined at the top of the file

-	shape3d
+* shape3d

-		cells_shape
-			..._shape.dat - single cell 3d morphology
+  * cells_shape _shape.dat - single cell 3d morphology

-		generate3dinformation.hoc - code in hoc to generate random 3d positions
+  * generate3dinformation.hoc - code in hoc to generate random 3d
+  positions

-		extra_shape.hoc -
+  * extra_shape.hoc -

-		shapes_mat.txt - mapping from the population to morphology type from cells_shape folder
-			 (e.g. n-th line refer to the n-th population population)
+  * shapes_mat.txt - mapping from the population to mmorphology type from cells_shape folder (e.g. n-th line refer to the n-th population population)

-	stimulus
+* stimulus

-		stimulus.hoc - definition of procedures to set constant or sinusoidal stimulus (also
-			stimulating the network by virtual electrode,
-			but not sure if that works) vcevent.hoc - procedures to create stimulator which
-			stimultes network by artifical spikes, path to the file with artifical spikes time is defined in "spikes_dir" in params.hoc The stimulator
-			is creted if "use_vecstim = 1" is in
-			params.hoc set_stimulus.hoc - set stimulus
-			(constant or sinusoidal) - execute procedures
-			defined in stimulus
+  * stimulus.hoc - definition of procedures to set constant or sinusoidal stimulus (also stimulating the network by virtual electrode, but not sure if that works) vcevent.hoc - procedures to create stimulator which stimultes network by artifical spikes, path to the file with artifical spikes time is defined in "spikes_dir" in params.hoc The stimulator is creted if "use_vecstim = 1" is in params.hoc set_stimulus.hoc - set stimulus (constant or sinusoidal) - execute procedures defined in stimulus

 ========================= Running simulation =========================